Near Tiller in Douglas County, Oregon — The American West (Northwest)

 Location.
 42° 55.568′ N, 122° 56.968′ W. Marker is near Tiller, Oregon, in Douglas County.
 Marker can be reached from the intersection of Tiller Trail Highway (Oregon Route 227) and Avery Berry Loop (Forest Road 1600), on the right when traveling north.
-Touch for map.
-Marker and subject building are located on a short trail which originates at the Tiller Ranger Station.
+Marker and subject building are located on a short trail which originates at the Tiller Ranger Touch for map.
 Marker is at or near this postal address: 27812 Tiller Trail Highway, Tiller OR 97484, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 1 other marker is within walking distance of this marker.
 The Tiller Ranger Station (a few steps from this marker).